 For all sessions please meet 5 minutes before the scheduled start time at the studio, and allow yourself time to find it.
 There's a lot of content to squeeze in, so you may not be able to join the sessions if you are late.
 If you are running late, please text your trainer immediately.

-Our studio is at the back of ARU on East Road in Cambridge, and while it can be a little difficult to find for the first time, you can scan this QR code (or click the link) to see our helpful interactive map:
+We have two studios: one at ARU on East Road, and one at Jesus College on Jesus Lane.
+Use the QR code (or click the link below) for each respective studio to see our helpful interactive map: